ihoooman/demoproject/README.md

 ## 🚀 Overview

-The **Survey Management System** is designed to help organizations build flexible, hierarchical survey structures and gather insights efficiently.
-This demo project showcases best practices in Django application design, authentication, API integration, and user-friendly dashboards.
+This project is a powerful Django-based application for user management, survey, and assessment.
+It enables you to build hierarchical groups, categories, subcategories, organize questions, collect responses, and efficiently manage user access.
+It comes with custom authentication, flexible upload center, a modern dashboard, and robust CI/CD integration.

 ---

-## 🎯 Key Features
+## ✨ Key Features

-* **User Authentication**
+- **Advanced Authentication**

-  * Custom user model supporting email and phone number
+  - Custom user model (supports both email and phone)
-  * Social login via Google OAuth (django-allauth)
+  - Google OAuth login (django-allauth)
-  * Phone verification with SMS (Kavenegar API)
+  - Phone verification using Kavenegar SMS API
+  - User activation and multi-factor authentication

 * **Upload Center**
   * Upload center for images and media files